SebastianBoldt/Gang-of-Four-and-Solid-Principles-in-Swift/README.md

-# GOFSwift
+# GoF & S.O.L.I.D in Swift
-👨‍👩‍👧‍👦 My personal Repo to learn all GOF patterns using Swift and Playgrounds
+👨‍👩‍👧‍👦 My personal Repo to learn all GOF und SOLID Patterns using Swift and Playgrounds

 ✅ Implemented and internalized

 ❌ Waiting for implementation

+## GoF - Gang of Four

-## Behavioral
+### Behavioral

 * ✅ Chain Of Responsibility
 * ✅ Command